 The suite features another program, the Doppelzepprechner -double zepp or doublet calculator.
 It calculates the efficiency for wire dipoles, so i entered the parameters for my project, 23.8m overall length for the dipole , about 5m wireman CQ553 attached 6,66m (28%) from one end of the dipole.
 No tuner in use, a W1JR balun between coax and wireman.
 Here’s the result.

 WOW!
 A windom-ish antenna but without a ferrite transformer, no tuner necessary, just like the ZS6BKW, but fed off center?
 95% efficiency on both bands?
 I had to try this!
 Well, built that and it worked!

 A common mode choke (W1JR, DG0SA or similar) between the wireman and the coax is a must.
 Failing this, the coax becomes part of the antenna and the good match your antenna analyzer measured when you attached it directly to the wireman cable will be f***ed up.
 Keep that in mind.
-If you need to shorten the antenna when you fine tune it, you can’t just cut equal lengths of wire off both ends.
-Assuming you need to shorten your antenna by about 5,5cm , according to DL1JWD the formula is: 4cm * ocf / (1-ocf) = 1,55cm, where ocf is the offcenter factor 0,28.
-So you cut off 4cm from the longer side and 1,55cm from the shorter wire.
-I’m not good with math, if you can convert the formula to show the result for both length if you have the overall length you want to cut off, please tell me.
-Here is the result of an afternoon’s effort:
+If you need to shorten the antenna when you fine tune it, calculate the overall length to be cut off.
+You already know how that works, right?
+While it is simple to shorten a center fed dipole – you just cut half the calculated length equaly off of both sides, it’s different with an off center fed dipole.
+Assuming you need to shorten your antenna about 5,5cm , you shorten the shorter side 0.28*5.5cm = 1.54cm and the longer side (1-0.28)*5.5 =3,96cm.

 Pretty good on 60m, a little long on 30m, but no problem for any radio.
 With a bit of tweaking …….